On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Introduction

 endowed with the boundary conditions

-The above model is obtained from \eqref{Complex2} in the case of inviscid flow and matched densities.
-We observe that other boundary conditions can be considered, for instance, periodic (cf. \cite[Part I, Chap.2, 4.2.3]{GKL2018}) and also \cite{MCYZ2017} for moving contact lines.
+The coupled system \eqref{Euler} is obtained from \eqref{Complex2} in the case of inviscid flow with $\nu=0$ and matched densities (i.e., $\rho_1=\rho_2=1$, so that $\rho\equiv 1$).
+In particular, we note that it has a partially dissipative structure such that